marco-faustinelli/FizzBuzzs/README.md

 # FizzBuzzs
-Starting many FizzBuzz games, keeping track of each and every one
+Starting many FizzBuzz games on the Android, keeping track of each and every one